The “host” Command in Linux [10 Practical Examples]

 Output >

-In the following image, the hostname is resolved to an IP address with a timeout of 2 seconds using the host command in Linux.Resolve the Hostname to an IP Address With a Timeout
+In the following image, the command has found the IP address of the Hostname with a timeout of 2 seconds using the host command in Linux.Resolve the Hostname to an IP Address With a Timeout

 Example 8: Query the DNS Server for MX (mail exchange) Records